STL to G-code Converter

 What is a GCODE file?

-GCODE is a machine control language used to instruct 3D printers and CNC machines.
-It defines movement paths, speeds, temperatures, and other commands required to manufacture a physical object layer by layer.
+GCODE is a machine control language used to operate 3D printers and CNC machines.
+It defines tool movements, speeds, temperatures, and other instructions required to build a physical object layer by layer.

-GCODE is generated by slicing software from 3D models, typically in STL or OBJ format.
-It’s essential for the additive manufacturing process and widely supported across all major 3D printer platforms.
+GCODE files are generated from 3D models - typically in STL or OBJ format - by slicing software that translates geometry into precise printer commands.
+They are essential for additive manufacturing and universally supported by most 3D printer platforms.

 How to open GCODE files

-GCODE files are opened with 3D printing and CNC control software like Pronterface, Repetier-Host, Cura, or OctoPrint.
-They allow users to preview print paths and edit print parameters.
+GCODE files can be opened with 3D printing and CNC control programs such as Pronterface, Repetier-Host, Cura, or OctoPrint, allowing users to preview toolpaths and adjust print parameters.

 Key facts about GCODE